 Most government tenders specify more than just a set of business requirements to be filled by a software implementation.
 By exceeding this brief, they're presupposing the solution.
 They almost always stipulate functional requirements, including compatibility requirements with existing systems employed, for integration purposes.

-These limited monopolies, which include the substantial majority of software solutions and services, have the effect of increasing the perceived cost of alternative solutions which can compete but are not fully compatible with these proprietary offerings, which, in turn, acts as a barrier to adoption.
+These limited monopolies, which include the substantial majority of software solutions and services used in governments today because they're almost all proprietary, have the effect of increasing the perceived cost of alternative solutions which can compete on capability but are not fully compatible with these proprietary incumbents, which, in turn, acts as a barrier to adoption.

 Government procurement officers mistakenly attribute the cost penalty of being "incompatible" to the incoming supplier rather than attributing the cost of migration to an incompatible solution to the business practices of the incumbent which was previously granted a monopoly on that particular service.
 This is a form of "lock-in" which seems almost entirely unacknowledged.

-It is also extremely prone to abuse by powerful suppliers (the largest of whom individually have market capitalisation in excess of New Zealand's GDP, effectively rendering them "above the law" here) who exploit their advantage through monopoly rents who use the perceived high cost of switching to other suppliers to maintain their lucrative positions.
+It is also extremely prone to abuse by powerful suppliers (the largest of whom individually have market capitalisation in excess of New Zealand's GDP, effectively rendering them "above the law" here) who actively exploit their advantage through monopoly rents, and who quite deliberately use the perceived high cost of switching to other suppliers to maintain their lucrative positions.

 Software development is an immature industry.
 Many types of software that most of us use every day didn't exist a decade ago, some not even a couple years ago.
 As a result, many software suppliers assert that they need to create proprietary (supplier-defined and unilaterally changeable) formats, protocols, and schemas to allow themselves to pioneer these new and (sometimes) useful software applications.
 Examples of this would include the emerging "Internet of Things", some areas of biotechnology and gene manipulation, Augmented Reality, and a bunch of other specialist niches to which mainstream software users are yet to be exposed.